Profiling

 RECOMPRESS |

-Recompressing data |
+Recompressing data. |

 REPLICATE |

-Cluster-wide replication of data (e.g. replicating small tables to avoid global joins) |
+Cluster-wide replication of data.
+For example, replicating small tables to avoid global joins. |

 SYSTEM TABLE |